Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

 - validating the forward `TAN` and `AZP` WCS math against Astropy
 - validating the non-slanted `AZP` inverse mapping against Astropy
+- correcting the local embedding prototypes to use the actual JHV observer frame
 - trying and rejecting multiple 3D embedding experiments in `solarOrtho.frag`

 Current conclusion:

 - the WCS math is correct
+- a bounded native JHV `HPC` mode was implemented and its render mapping is validated against Astropy for the current test files
+- direct `Orthographic`-vs-`HPC` screen comparison shows they are not identical even with the same observer viewpoint and `dragRotation = 0`
 - the remaining HI rendering problem is not a WCS problem
 - it is a 3D embedding problem
 - FITS/WCS does not uniquely determine that embedding